jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 [TIMESTAMP][INSTANCEID] CHIP:ZCL: On/Off set value: 1 1
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: Toggle on/off from 0 to 1
 ```
-Similarly to turn the light OFF, enter:
+Similarly to turn the light OFF, use:
 ```console
 ./out/debug/chip-tool onoff off 0x11 1
 ```